 Having coffee, vomiting or taking a cold shower won’t remove alcohol from your system, despite common misconceptions.

-Discover how alcohol affects your body, organs and systems with the body diagram.
+Discover how alcohol affects your body, organs and systems with our interactive tool.
 We’ve also put together helpful tips for drinking in moderation, and a reminder of the short term and long term effects of misusing alcohol.